Adobe

 Export multitrack mixdown files

 After you finish mixing a session, you can export all or part of it in a variety of common formats.
 (See Audio file formats.)
-When you export, the resulting file reflects current volume, pan, and effects settings routed to the Master track.
+When you export, the resulting file reflects current volume, pan, and effects settings routed to the Mix track.

 To quickly mix specific audio clips down to a single track, use the Multitrack > Bounce To New Track command.
 (See Create a single audio clip from multiple clips.)